Lain62/DROgmo/README.md

 3. add `require "lib/drogmo/drogmo.rb"` at the top of your main.rb

 ## Usage
-A quick way to use this wrapper
+A quick way to use this lib
 ```ruby
 require "lib/drogmo/drogmo.rb" # loads the DROgmo library, put this on top of your main.rb file